Model-free inference on extreme dependence via waiting times: Waiting time distributions in a model of a max-stable process

-The next result gives a stochastic bound on the distribution of $\jwtime$ in the general case.
-The result is given here for the Gaussian kernel; expressions for the general case can be found in the Appendix.
+Our final result is for the distribution of \be Z^*(x_1,x_2) = |V(x_2) - V(x_1)|, \ee which is more convenient to study than $Z(x_1,x_2)$, since we need not be concerned about the order in which the exceedances occur.
+This considerably simplifies the construction of sets to integrate over in obtaining the following result.
+The subsequent corollary gives a stochastic ordering result for either $Z(x_1,x_2)$ or $Z(x_2,x_1)$ every $x_1,x_2 \in \mc X$.
+Results are given here for the Gaussian kernel; expressions for the general case can be found in the Appendix.